appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 ```
 JSON Form automatically detects the appropriate field type for each value.
 For instance, if the JSON data contains an `age` field, the Form widget sets the input type to a number input.
 Additionally, you can add/customize field types using the **Field Configuration** property.

-To display static data in the Form widget, you can enter the desired information directly into the **Source Data** property.
-This is helpful when you need to show fixed information, such as a contact details form.

 ### Display data dynamically